syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/Customization.md

 {% endhighlight %}

 Execute the above code to render the following output that explains the highlighting of business hours in the Schedule control from 10.00am to 3.00pm.

 ![](Customization_images/Customization_img4.png)

-   Figure 108 :  schedule with Business hours
+schedule with Business hours
+{:.caption }

 ## Date/Time Customization